 After completing site visits to many notably successful school districts, the Transformation Think Tank created the following list of priorities to be considered by LASD:

-Presentations to the Community and Board of Education
+Other Presentations (Documents) to the Community and Board of Education:

 - Facilities Assessment Update to the Transformation Think Tank Committee - April 25, 2018